Open Door: The Gilded Age of Hawley-Hutzler

 - Close paint cans by putting a paper towel on the lid and stepping on it.

 Join us on this incredible journey for an up close and personal preservation story.
+You can even come see the finished cornice painting at Doors Open Baltimore, October 7, 2023.
 We love what we do; let us do it for you.
 We’d love to hear about your project.

 Read all of the blogs in this series: